 For Single Image Adjustments

-Copying/Syncing Images:
+Copying/Syncing Adjustments

 To the right of the zoom percentage indicator, you can find the Before/After button, which can help you see the difference you’re making.
 Simply click on it to see the original state of an image and then click again to get back to your retouching results.

 If you look in the upper left corner of the screen, to the right of the view-changing buttons is the History button.
-If you click on it you can see the history of all the retouching adjustments you made.
+If you click on it, you can see the history of all the retouching adjustments you made.

-Click on the slider name in the tab and the image will revert to the state it was when that slider was applied.
+Click on the slider name in the tab, and the image will revert to the state it was when that slider was applied.
 All the changes made after it will be canceled.
 If you wish to return them, click on the greyed out slider name.

 By clicking the Reset button to the right of a slider group’s name, you can revert all the changes made in this group at once.

 Note: Currently, there is no Redo function.
-So if you use the Reset button for the slider group, you will have to re-apply retouching manually.
+So, if you use the Reset button for the slider group, you will have to reapply retouching manually.

 Retouching Presets